-• for all learners, parents and staff, and where appropriate specific interventions that are required for those who may be at risk of harm.

-Working with parents and other agencies

-- to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - De Bohun Primary School recognise our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure - Staff and other adults working with children at De Bohun Primary School are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - De Bohun Primary School believe that the best interests of children always come first.
+- Promotion - making sure pupils, parents, staff and all adults that come into contact with children know the systems and the support in place to keep children safe and there is a culture of vigilance permeating across the school - Prevention - positive, supportive, vigilant, open and safe culture.
+Well taught curriculum that includes relationships and online safety, pastoral opportunities for children and safer recruitment procedures - Protection - following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support - for all learners, parents and staff, and where appropriate specific interventions that are required for those who may be at risk of harm. - Working with parents and other agencies - to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - De Bohun Primary School recognise our statutory responsibility to safeguard and promote the welfare of all children.
+Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - Staff and other adults working with children at De Bohun Primary School are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - De Bohun Primary School believe that the best interests of children always come first.
 All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - De Bohun Primary School recognises the importance of safeguarding and the promotion of children's welfare at all times.
 Safeguarding is embedded in all the school's processes and procedures and at the heart of our school to provide an ethos and environment that will help children to be safe and feel safe.
 In our school, children are respected and encouraged to talk openly.
 All our staff understand safe professional practice and adhere to our safeguarding policies. - De Bohun Primary School expects that if any member of our community has a safeguarding concern about any child or adult, they should act immediately.
-This includes out of hours when the DSL may not be available to speak to, in which case a direct referral should be made to social services see contact details at the start of this policy. - This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2023 (KCSIE) which requires individual schools to have an effective child protection policy. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers and are consistent with those outlined within KCSIE 2023.
+This includes out of hours when the DSL may not be available to speak to, in which case a direct referral should be made to social services see contact details at the start of this policy. - This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2024 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers and are consistent with those outlined within KCSIE 2024.